amaruoj/FPALSummer2023/README.md

 1. `processData.m`, for data post-processing and reshaping.
 2. `generateTensor.m`, for generating the raw stress tensor (no normalization)
 3. `normTensor.m`, for normalizing the stress tensor
-4. `normRadius.m`, for calculating the normalized radius
+4. `normRad.m`, for calculating the normalized radius
 5. `plotNormRe.m`, for plotting the normalized tensor components against the normalized radius.

-Output from `normRadius.m` can be used to debug the raw stress tensor, but only to verify their shape.
-Working on just running eveything through a `main` function, but it's useful for debugging to run in large chunks.

-As of 12 October 2023, normalization scripts need updating -- only tensor calculations have been verified.
+To run everything in one pass, simply call `main()` (this may be the wrong way to implement this functionality, please let me know if there's a better way).

 ## Data Representation
 To demonstrate the different debugging steps, I've collected many figures that demonstrate different aspects of the calculation of the stress tensors.
 In the `figs` folder, I demonstrate critical steps to the tensor calculation, such as mean velocity contours and fluctuation contours.
 These figures have been saved as both `.png` and `.fig` file extensions for ease of access and ease of editing, respectively.
 Below is a comprehensive list of the figures included in this repository: